EBZebra/docs/1.2/source/guide/configreference.md

 	<JavascriptEnabled value="0"/>

 ###TextSelectionEnabled
 Enables or Disables selection of text when dragging the stylus on the screen.
+When enabled it is recommended to use the scroll bar in order to scroll the page.

+> Note: TextSelectionEnabled should be set to enabled in order to use Copy (Ctrl+C) and Paste(Ctrl+V) feature on Webkit (WM/CE).

 **Possible Values**